Becoming an Agent

 All Agents are encouraged to contact the Admissions Officer, UNE International regarding the status of student applications.

 As part of keeping Agents up to date, UNE International encourages and supports visits to UNE as much as possible.
-Such visits will include Armidale and surrounds, accommodation, campus and faculty tours, product knowledge briefings by faculty experts, briefings of IM&P procedures including Admissions, meetings with students, briefings on legislative and visa changes, services provided to international students etc.
+Such visits will include Armidale and surround, accommodation, campus and faculty tours, product knowledge briefings by faculty experts, briefings of UNE International procedures including Admissions, meetings with students, briefings on legislative and visa changes, services provided to international students etc.